imMichaelHarris/Algorithms-Challenge/Short-Answer/Algorithms_Answers.md

 c) I would say this algorithm is O(n) becuasee the recursion is on calling itself for n number of times and simply just adding 2 to that current number of bunnies.

 ## Exercise II
+ n is number of floors
+ f if the floor that the egg will break if thrown

+ Need to drop eggs on every floor and track if they break or not

+thrown = 0
+broken = 0
+for i in range(1, n):
+    if i >= f:
+        broken += 1
+    else:
+        thrown += 1

+This algorithm is o(n)